 The world around us is a strange but relentless mirror.
 All people in our life are playing some role to us as symbolic “projections” of our particular traits.
 Of course, I’m not implying that other people are not real, or that they are just reflections from our mirror.
 They are as real as us, as any animal or thing.
 But we are involved in their individual, unique universes the same way they are involved in ours.
 Any person or thing of significance to us unconsciously plays a role in mirroring our own internal universe, just as we do theirs.

-On that basis, we can derive the following deduction: all unconscious beings that interact with us are external projections of unconscious parts within our own being.
+On that basis, we can derive the following deduction: all unconscious beings that interact with us are external projections of unconscious parts of our own being.
 This implies that those little children or cute pets behave exactly in accordance with our inner unconscious patterns.
-When we get aware of these patterns and reintegrate them back into our consciousness, the corresponding fellows around us will inevitably change their conduct too.
+When we become aware of these patterns and reintegrate them back into our consciousness, the corresponding fellows around us will inevitably change their conduct, too.

-We must ask ourselves: what could be my hidden personal trait which corresponds to this behavior.
+We must ask ourselves: What is my hidden personal trait which corresponds to this behavior?
 We have to be absolutely open-minded and honest with ourselves.
-There is surely some pattern, probably hidden in our past, buried deeply into our subconscious, which emerges from time to time projected in our external world as the annoying and stubborn fellow in our life.
+There is surely some pattern, probably hidden in our past, buried deeply into our subconscious, which emerges from time to time projected onto our external world as the annoying and stubborn fellow in our life.

 When we find this particular trait or traits, we must not fight them.
-That would only suppress, yet strengthen them more.
+That would only suppress, even strengthen them more.
 Instead, we have to reintegrate them back into our personality.
 There are many methods of doing that, and I would recommend here the Reintegration techniques.
-Of course, there are many other great sources out there, one of them being the books and teachings of my favorite spiritual author: Eckhart Tolle.
+Of course, there are many other great sources out there, for example, the books and teachings of my favorite spiritual author, Eckhart Tolle.